 The following is a look at what some of those catalysts are and what some of those reactions might be in different watchlists.

 How Do I Create a Stock Watchlist?

 When you’re deciding how you’ll create your stock market watchlist, you want to find a balance between too many and too few.
 If your watchlist contains too many stocks, your list will be too broad and cluttered to be effective.
 If there are too few, you’ll exclude stocks that might match your criteria.

 Your criteria might include:

-- Stocks with the highest percent change the previous day, the previous five days or the previous month.
+- Stocks with the highest percent change from the previous day, the previous five days or the previous month.